Coooder-Crypto/zkp-discord/README.md

 ### Circuits

-Circom circuits are located in `packages/circuits`, the main circuit being [twitter.circom](packages/circuits/twitter.circom).
-TwitterVerifier circuit use [EmailVerifier](https://github.com/zkemail/zk-email-verify/blob/main/packages/circuits/email-verifier.circom) circuit from `@zk-email/circuits`.
+Circom circuits are located in `packages/circuits`, the main circuit being [discord.circom](packages/circuits/discord.circom). discordVerifier circuit use [EmailVerifier](https://github.com/zkemail/zk-email-verify/blob/main/packages/circuits/email-verifier.circom) circuit from `@zk-email/circuits`.

-The regex circuit required to parse/extract Twitter username can be generated using [https://github.com/zkemail/zk-regex](zk-regex) package.
+The regex circuit required to parse/extract Discord username can be generated using [https://github.com/zkemail/zk-regex](zk-regex) package.

-#### » Generate Twitter Regex Circuit
+#### » Generate Discord Regex Circuit

 ```bash
 # CWD = packages/circuits
 yarn generate-regex
 ```

-This will generate `components/twitter_reset.circom` using the config in `components/twitter_reset.json`.
-This `twitter_reset.circom` is imported in `twitter.circom`.
+This will generate `components/discord_reset.circom` using the config in `components/discord_reset.json`.
+This `discord_reset.circom` is imported in `discord.circom`.

-Note that `twitter_reset.circom` is already in repo, so this step is optional.
+Note that `discord_reset.circom` is already in repo, so this step is optional.

 #### » Build the circuit